opf/openproject/docs/installation-and-operations/installation/packaged/README.md

 Choose this option if you want OpenProject to set up and configure a local database server manually.
 This is the best choice if you are unfamiliar with administering databases, or do not have a separate PostgreSQL database server installed that you want to connect to.

+> **Note:** If you would like to use the database that was automatically installed by OpenProject at time of installation just choose `install` again

 ### Use an existing PostgreSQL database

 Choose this option if you have a PostgreSQL database server installed either on the same host as the OpenProject package is being installed on, or on another server you can connect to from this machine.